 After the procedure, you will recover in our clinic for about 30 minutes.
 You will be given a small snack.
 If you feel well enough, any bandage will be removed.
 You will be given drops again and then; you may leave the clinic.
 For the way home we ask you to organize an escort or transport service.

 BEHAVIOR AFTER THE OPERATION

-- Bending, light gymnastics, lifting of loads up to 15 kg
+- Light work, general activities of daily living, bending, light gymnastics, lifting of loads up to 10kg.

-- Working in the garden or stable during the first two weeks
+- Working in the garden or stable, during the first two weeks.

 - Swimming or going to the sauna, during the first two weeks.